Healthy Homes Assessment Te Mata Hills

 Rental Property Home Assessments Te Mata Hills

-The areas of rental property that are affected by Healthy Homes Standard.
+Property rental areas that are affected with Healthy Homes Standard.
 Healthy Homes Standard in Te Mata Hills include each:

 • Living Rooms